krishaamer/green-filter-research/research/literature/sustainability.md

 -   Oliver et al. (2022)

 -   Doughnut (donut) economics “We need a dashboard of indicators” - TED (2018).

--   Anon.
-(2023b) “The quality of growth matters”

 -   GreensEFA (2023) we should measure wellbeing in addition to GDP!!
 We need resilency dashboards, to to visualize metrics beyond GDP and they are an integral part of country reports.